 The Go Chicago Card is an all-inclusive multi-attraction pass that allows you to sightsee for a number of days.
 See all the city’s top attractions for less, including Skydeck Chicago, Shedd Aquarium, the Field Museum, an architecture cruise, Big Bus Hop-on Hop-off city tour, and much more.
 It’s a digital pass that provides easy access to all of your included attractions and lets you skip the line at certain attractions.

 SAVE AN ADDITIONAL 10% WHEN BUYING A GO CHICAGO PASS!

 Save 5% on the by using the buying links on this page.

 The discount stacks on top the current sale prices!
-No Coupon Needed.
+Use Coupon code CLICK10CHI.

 How the Go Chicago All-Inclusive Pass Works

 The Go Chicago Card, as mentioned, is a digital pass.
 You’ll get free instant delivery of the pass via e-mail once the purchase has been completed.
 You purchase the card based on the number of days you want to sightsee; your choices are 1, 2, 3, or 5-Day passes.

 You can then visit as many attractions as you can fit into each card day, keeping in mind that the days must be used consecutively.